Yuvraj-Chauhan/doc2pdf/README.md

 ## Technologies Used

 - **Streamlit**: A Python library for building interactive web applications.
+- **Aspose.Words**: A commercial library that provides high-fidelity DOCX to PDF conversion.
 - **FPDF**: A Python library used for generating PDFs from DOCX files.
 - **python-docx**: A Python library for working with DOCX files.
-- **pypandoc** (optional): A library that can be used for high-quality DOCX to PDF conversion using Pandoc.
-- **Aspose.Words** (optional): A commercial library that provides high-fidelity DOCX to PDF conversion.
-- **LibreOffice/Microsoft Word Automation** (optional): Alternatives for Windows users to automate DOCX to PDF conversion for better quality.

 ## Installation